KUBERNETES TUTORIAL PART 2

 grafana/grafana

 What this command does behind the scenes is, it creates a deployment named multitool, starts a pod using this docker image (praqma/network-multitool), and makes that 8787pod a memeber of that deployment.
 You don't need to confuse yourself with all these details at this stage.
 This is just extra (but vital) information.
+Just so you know what we are talking about, check the list of pods and deployments:

 $ kubectl get pods